Most forms of steel framing used in UK construction may be grouped as follows:

 +Floor-to-ceiling height plus the floor depth including services

 Columns in braced frames are generally in the form of UC sections that are spliced (joined) longitudinally at appropriate points, usually every two or three storeys in tall buildings.
 Beam-to-column connections are made either to the flanges of the column (major axis connections) or to the web of the column (minor axis connections).
 It may also be necessary to stiffen the columns locally at points of load transfer, such as for beams with moment connections.
-For 3 to 5 storey buildings, a 254 x 254 UC column is the starting point and for 6 to 8 storey buildings, a 305 x 305 UC is preferred.
+For 3 to 5 storey buildings, a 254 x 254 UC column is commonly used and for 6 to 8 storey buildings, a 305 x 305 UC.

-Square or Circular Hollow Sections are very efficient in compression because of their increased resistance to buckling compared to open sections.
+Square or Circular Hollow Sections are very efficient in compression because of their increased resistance to buckling in both axes compared to open sections.
 Both circular (CHS) sections and square (SHS) sections are widely used as slender columns.
 The main design issue is the connection to the face of the column, which is often in the form of welded fin plate with bolts to the beam web.
+End plate connections may be used with expanding anchors or proprietary 'blind' fixings.

 Trusses and lattice girders are used in long span roofing and flooring systems.
 The term ‘truss’ is generally applied to roofs, which may be pitched, whereas lattice girders are generally used as long-span floor beams which are more heavily loaded and not pitched.